Contact Us Today (424) 372-3112

 If you are seeking an early termination of probation, call our Los Angeles criminal defense lawyers to review your situation as we could file a petition to the court.

-If you pleaded guilty to misdemeanor DUI, you will normally be placed on probation for three to five years.
+If you plead guilty to misdemeanor DUI, you will normally be placed on probation for three to five years.
 This means it could prove difficult to secure employment or get a professional license.
 If the courts grant your petition for early termination of probation, they will often expunge your criminal record.

 Definition of PC 1203.5 Early Probation Termination